Frequently Asked Questions

 - Nearly all of our graduates go on to college, military or trade school.

-- Currently we have just under 100 students in attendance.
+- Currently we have over 100 students in attendance.

 - Boys Sports: Soccer, Basketball, Baseball.